tiago121/customer_segmentation_clustering_project/readme.md

 * Average Products Purchased: 506 products
 * Average Product Frequency: 0.76 products/day
 * Average Revenue: $389.00 USD
-* Strategy: Due to resource constraints, do not engage with this group at the moment and monitor their behavior.
+* Strategy: Due to resource constraints, do not engage with this group at the moment and monitor their behavior

 **Cluster 4:**
 * Number of customers: 12% of customers